acarteas/Teaching-MobileApps/projects/project 2/README.md

 ![Second View](view2.png)

-Included in this folder is the most recent writeup from [PA #1 in CS 211](./CS211 PA1.pdf).
+Included in this folder is the most recent writeup from [the first PA in CS 211](./CS211-PA1.pdf).
 It explains how to apply a lot of different image effects.
 For the purposes of this assignment, you only need to apply the "basic" image manipulations (remove red/green/blue, negate red/green/blue, grayscale, high contrast, add noise).

 ## Deliverables